SAML-Toolkits/ruby-saml/README.md

 ## SP-Originated Message IDs

-By default, Ruby SAML will generate UUIDs for SP requests prefixed with the `_` character, for example `"_ea8b5fdf-0a71-4bef-9f87-5406ee746f5b"`.
-To override this behavior, you may set `settings.sp_uuid_prefix` to a string of your choice, or `false` to use no prefix.

-## SP-Originated Message IDs

 Ruby SAML automatically generates message IDs for SP-originated messages (AuthNRequest, etc.)
 By default, this is a UUID prefixed by the `_` character, for example `"_ea8b5fdf-0a71-4bef-9f87-5406ee746f5b"`.
 To override this behavior, you may set `settings.sp_uuid_prefix` to a string of your choice.